waldronmatt/basicWebTemplate/README.md

 # Basic Website Template

 Free website template built for developers to use a website framework to build upon.
-Website features a homepage hero image and a sticky dropdwon navigation bar.
+Website features a homepage hero image and a sticky dropdown navigation bar.

 To view a live demo of this website, go to: http://www.waldronmatthew.com/websites/basic/index.html